favonia/cloudflare-ddns/docs/design/features/lifecycle-model.markdown

 Cleanup deletes the resources that are eligible for shutdown deletion.

+With `UPDATE_CRON=@once` and `DELETE_ON_STOP=true`, run cleanup directly instead of first reconciling empty targets.

 Deletion eligibility is owned by [Ownership Model](ownership-model.markdown) and instantiated for WAF in [WAF Ownership Instantiation](managed-waf-item-ownership.markdown).

+Ordinary shutdown may skip completion polling when the API allows it and the result cannot guide further cleanup.
+This shortens shutdown and reduces the risk of forced termination after the container stop grace period, at the cost of an unknown final outcome.
+One-shot cleanup instead waits within the configured timeout because confirming completion is its purpose.

 ## Phase Boundaries